intelligentplant/IndustrialAppStore.ClientTools.DotNet/src/IntelligentPlant.DataCore.HttpClient/README.md

 ### Specifying Query Time Ranges and Intervals

 Queries for historical tag values require you to specify a query time range, with the start and end time for the query being specified using `DateTime` instances.
 Each historical query type also has extension methods that allow the start and end times to be specified as `string` objects.
-When `string` timestamps are specified, they can be absolute ISO 8601 timestamps, or they can be relative timestamps (e.g. _"3 hours before the start of the current minute"_).
+When `string` objects are used, they can be absolute ISO 8601 timestamps (e.g. `2020-08-05T07:31:53Z`), or they can be relative timestamps (e.g. _3 hours before the start of the current minute_).

+Rules for specifying relative timestamps can be found [here](https://github.com/intelligentplant/IntelligentPlant.Relativity#parsing-timestamps).

 Similarly, some historical queries require you to specify a sample interval, so that a calculation can be performed on historical values over the query time range (e.g. requesting the average value of a tag at one hour intervals over the last 24 hours).
 Intervals can be specified as `TimeSpan` instances, or as `string` objects.
-When a `string` is used, it must be parsable using `TimeSpan.Parse`, or it must be a valid short-hand duration.
+When a `string` is used, it must be parsable using `TimeSpan.Parse` (e.g. `00:30:00`, `1.16:23:37.5543241`), or it must be a valid short-hand duration.

-Rules for specifying relative timestamps and short-hand durations can be found [here](https://github.com/intelligentplant/IntelligentPlant.Relativity#parsing-timestamps).
+Rules for specifying short-hand durations can be found [here](https://github.com/intelligentplant/IntelligentPlant.Relativity#parsing-durations).

 `DateTime` instances are always assumed to be specified in UTC.
 When parsing timestamps from `string` objects, the resulting `DateTime` will always be converted to UTC.